laurelherting/lmh-headspace/AWS/services.md

 * Price / hour charge for several Spot instances
   * Spot Price

-1. Elastic Compute Cloud (Amazon EC2)
+1. EC2 stands for: Elastic Compute Cloud
 2. Instance Types

 *Good to be aware of instance types, but details won't be on cert exam